josephdickson/hugo/content/posts/this-frelling-blog.md

 ## What the Frell

-Frell is an Sebacean word created as a substitute fuck, shit and similar banned words on for US television.
+Frell is a Sebacean word that substitutes for curse words such as fuck and shit.

 ### Popular usage includes